SynixeContractors/Documents/certs/anti-tank/mat.md

 An MAT rifleman is a specialized operator class, and is not considered a standard operator.

-The primary role of the MAT rifleman is to eliminate medium and large vehicle threats and provide direct fire anti-personel and anti-structure fires.
+The primary role of the MAT rifleman is to eliminate medium and large vehicle threats and provide direct fire anti-personnel and anti-structure fires.

 ### Specialized Equipment

 Completing the certification for MAT Rifleman will unlock the ability to operate MAT weapons.
-The standard MAT weapons are the RPG-32, PSRL-1 and MAAWS Mk4 Mod 1 .
+The standard MAT weapons are the RPG-32, PSRL-1 and MAAWS Mk4 Mod 1.

 ## Usage